porpeeranut/CTF/SECCON 2016 Online CTF/Crypto - PNG over Telegraph 300 pts/README.md

 ![](./image/12.png)

-So I looked at each folder and found only 1 error at group 'J' (img2096.jpg) that should be decodeed to 'B'.
+So I looked at each folder and found only 1 error at group 'J' (img2096.jpg) that should be decoded to 'B'.

 ![](./image/13.png)